elenderg/PAL-1000/instruções de compilação.md

 `If the compiler's abort flag is set, exit.`
 `Convert the rider's token to a ratio.`
 `Reduce the ratio.`
-`If the ratio's denominator is not 1, abort with "You have to specify a whole number of bytes for a byte array" and the rider; exit.`
+`If the ratio's denominator is not 1, abort with "_You have to specify a whole number of bytes for a byte array_" and the rider; exit.`
 `Put the ratio's numerator into the field's count.` `Move the rider (compiler rules).`
-`If the rider's token is not "byte" or "bytes", abort with "Nothing but the word 'bytes' is appropriate after a counted field designator." and the rider; exit.`
+`If the rider's token is not "_byte_" or "_bytes", abort with "_Nothing but the word 'bytes' is appropriate after a counted field designator._" and the rider; exit.`
 `Move the rider (compiler rules).`
-`Put "byte" into the field's type name.`
+`Put "_byte_" into the field's type name.`

 88. Since fields in a record can be separated by a variety of things (called `pauses`), we need these 2 routines, too: